jameshreaver/Firmament/README.md

 Firmament was developed as a group project at Imperial College London in June 2016 by:

-Oliver Brown
+- Oliver Brown
-- Email: oliver.brown14@imperial.ac.uk
-- Github: @obrown

-Giacomo Guerci
-- Email: giacomo.guerci14@imperial.ac.uk
-- Github: @giacomoguerci
+- James Reaver

-Dylan Gape
+- Dylan Gape
-- Email: dylan.gape14@imperial.ac.uk

-Frances Tibble
+- Frances Tibble
-- Email: frances.tibble14@imperial.ac.uk